 Everybody has a preconceived notion of what a blockbuster is.
 We typically think of blockbusters as high-budget, spectacle-driven movies with lots of special effects that are often a part of larger franchises like Marvel, "Star Wars," or "Fast and the Furious."
 These movies typically enjoy huge opening weekends at the box office because they are released during the summer.
 However, occasionally unanticipated blockbusters appear and take us by surprise at the box office.

 These movies might not have the budget of a superhero movie or an all-star cast, but they succeed at the box office thanks to strong word of mouth, amazing reviews, or unanticipated buzz.
-Below we are going to examine these surprise blockbusters for this list, as well as why they were unexpected and how they got to be blockbusters.
+Below, we will examine these surprise blockbusters for this list, why they were unexpected, and how they got to be blockbusters.
 The movies we picked were underdogs when it came to boxing office success, but they ended up becoming cultural phenomena and raked in over $100 million in their respective release years.

 Rise Of The Planet Of The Apes

 When the first teaser for "Rise of the Planet of the Apes" debuted, it seemed like an intriguing fresh spin on the series, concentrating on the events leading up to the point when apes gained control.
 It lived up to its promise of being fascinating.
 Caesar was transformed in the movie into a fully sympathetic figure who fans wanted to follow for two more movies.
 Additionally, it assisted in reviving a series that appeared to be dead following Tim Burton's disastrous remake.
 The best game in the entire franchise is undoubtedly "Rise."